 4) Group Counseling

 This therapeutic approach makes use of social support to help foster recovery.
-It relies on the presence of peers and discussion to aid in promoting substance-free lifestyles.
-Many programs offer a combination of group and individual counseling to maximize recovery potential, as many studies have demonstrated the combined approach is more effective.
+It relies on the presence of peers and discussion to aid in promoting substance and addiction-free lifestyles.
+Many programs offer a combination of group and individual counseling to maximize recovery potential, as many studies have demonstrated the com

 Other forms of group counseling include approaches found in cognitive behavioral therapy or contingency management to achieve similar success.